Colleges, School and Institutes

 Willingness to take PhD students

-Dr Hilton welcomes enquiries from prospective doctoral researchers in his areas of interest.
+Dr Hilton welcomes enquiries from prospective Doctoral Researchers and Research Fellows in his areas of interest, especially:

 (1) Morphological and anatomical investigations of exceptionally well-preserved fossil plants.